simaosanguinho/SIRS-Project/README.md

 #### How to test the crypto lib:

 There is a script that was develop to aid in such task.
-It can be found under at [/test](./test).
+It can be found at [test](./test) directory.

 To run the script, run the command: